|Applying to ECU Language Academy

 Students currently in the U.S.

 If you are currently in the U.S. in an F-1 student visa status, we ask that you submit copies of all previous I-20s, I-94, visa and passport ID page.
+YOU MUST ALSO SUBMIT A TRANSCRIPT FROM ANY PREVIOUS US INSTITUTION.
 If admitted, you will also be required to submit a transfer form.

 If you are in the U.S. in another non-immigrant visa status which allows you to study, please submit a copy of your I-94, visa and passport ID page.